-The Individual Tools provide a way for each family member, including the parent or partner who needs care, to think about what's needed, what's happening now, what's wanted, and what's possible in terms of the care and support arrangement.
+The Individual Tools provide a way for each family member, including the PWCN, to think about what's needed, what's happening now, what's wanted, and what's possible in terms of the care and support arrangement.
 Taking the time to reflect on your perceptions of your family's care and support arrangement and how it affects you will help prepare your family to have open, honest discussion in your family meeting.